Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Inside, there’s a king-size bed, a small bathroom and a closet with bathrobes.
 Out on your covered deck, an outdoor shower invites you to lather up while listening to birdsong.
 (And, of course, you get WiFi!)

-It’s fabulous, and if you don’t stay here, at least eat here one of your days in Cabo.
+The whole experience is fabulous, and if you don’t stay here, at least eat here one of your days in Cabo.

 Acre’s restaurant is one of a burgeoning crop of equally fabulous farm-to-table restaurants in Cabo.